-Acne scars are often not thought about when an individual is managing their acne breakout, however these can actually be a much more permanent skin concern than the acne itself.
+Acne scarring is often not thought about when an individual is managing their acne breakout, however these can actually be a much more permanent skin concern than the acne itself.
 During an acne breakout your skin will attempt to repair itself.
 It does this by producing collagen fibres.
 If your body does not produce enough collagen, scars can occur, these will appear as pitted scars.
 However, if your skin overproduces collagen, a raised scar may appear in place of the acne.

 Types of acne scarring